The tent caterpillar is a medium-sized moth larva that occurs in great profusion around the world.

-What Are The Most Common Tent Caterpillars In The United States?
+What Are The Most Common Species In The United States?

 The western, eastern and forest tent caterpillars are typically seen in the US.

-- Western Tent Caterpillar (Malacosoma californicum) (Lepidoptera: Lasiocampidae)- found throughout the western US and western Canada
+- Western – (Malacosoma californicum) (Lepidoptera: Lasiocampidae)- found throughout the western US and western Canada

-- Eastern Tent Caterpillar (Malacosoma americanum) (Fabricius) (Lepidoptera: Lasiocampidae) – resides along the east coasts of the US and Canada
+- Eastern – (Malacosoma americanum) (Fabricius) (Lepidoptera: Lasiocampidae) – resides along the east coasts of the US and Canada

-- Forest Tent Caterpillar (Malacosoma disstria) (Lepidoptera: Lasiocampidae) – rugged and adaptable thrives throughout the US and Canada
+- Forest – (Malacosoma disstria) (Lepidoptera: Lasiocampidae) – rugged and adaptable thrives throughout the US and Canada

 Throughout North America, there are variations on these three species, but they all look quite a bit alike and have similar habits and life cycles.

-Western and Eastern tent caterpillars usually begin to appear in early spring.
+Western and Eastern caterpillar species usually begin to appear in early spring.

 The adult insects are a type of snout moth, and the larvae appear in large groups within conspicuous white tents built in tree trunk crotches.